climatenlpcommunity/climatenlpcommunity.github.io/README.md

 ## Relevant research

 A list of research within this intersection of fields is automatically curated in [PAPERS.md](PAPERS.md) via monthly pull requests.
-Note apperance of research in this repo does not imply endorsement.
+Note appearance of research in this repo does not imply endorsement.

 If you'd like to PR this repo to automatically categorise the research, that'd be welcome!